IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 	});
 ```

-All we must do is edit `mycreds.json` with information about your network.
+Next we must edit `mycreds.json` with information about your network.
 Below is a sample showing the information that must be in the JSON file.

 __sample mycreds.json__